catseye/Robin/doc/Robin.md

 ### `line-terminal` ###

-    -> Tests for functionality "Interpret Robin Program (with Small)"
+    -> Tests for functionality "Execute Robin Program (with Small)"

 The `line-terminal` facility allows a Robin program to interact with something or someone over a line-oriented protocol, similar to what